 More than 10 million people visit Disney's Hollywood Studios, which until 2008 was known as Disney MGM Studios.
-In the U.S., it is the fifth most visited amusement park.
-Knowing this, It might be a good thing to know when is the best time to visit.
+As the country's fifth most-visited amusement park, the best time to visit Disney's Hollywood Studios is in May, before summer has kicked off and spring breakers have retreated.

 When you are planning your Disney vacation, you should first choose the time of year that best suits your needs, then you can focus on the day and time that works best for your travel party.
 Most months at Disney have special events throughout the year.

-If you are looking for fewer people crowding the parks, then your best bets are probably May, after spring break, the middle of August before Labor Day weekend, and early December, after the Thanksgiving weekend and before the winter break.
+If you are looking for fewer people crowding the parks, then your best bets are probably May, the middle of August before Labor Day weekend, and early December, after the Thanksgiving weekend and before the winter break.

 As for best days to visit, it depends if you are staying at a Disney Resort or not.
 If you are a resort guest, then you might want to take advantage of the Disney Resort "Magic Hours."
 This is a perk that is only for Disney Resort guests, which allows you entry to the park an hour earlier or allows you to leave an hour later.